PavelZajatz/test_booking/README.md

   - https://github.com/mozilla/geckodriver/releases
 Download and and unzip it into the:  C:\geckodriver folder on Windows, /usr/local / bin on Ubuntu and macOS.

-- To run Allure reports, you need install Allure:

-  1. Linux

-    ```shell
-    $ sudo apt-add-repository ppa:qameta/allure
-    $ sudo apt-get update
-    $ sudo apt-get install allure
-    ```
-    2. Mac OS X. For Mas OS, automated installation is available via Homebrew
-    ```shell
-    $ brew install allure
-    ```
-    3. Windows.
-For Windows, Allure is available from the Scoop commandline-installer.

-To install Allure, download and install Scoop and then execute in the Powershell:

-    $ scoop install allure

-Also Scoop is capable of updating Allure distribution installations.
-To do so navigate to the Scoop installation directory and execute

-\bin\checkver.ps1 allure -u
-This will check for newer versions of Allure, and update the manifest file.
-Then execute

-scoop update allure

  - After you download these files, you need to install all dependencies: